-- The District will support daily, unstructured physical activity and play.
-FFA (Local) Recess is valued on the campus as an integral part of student growth and development where students engage in unstructured play for a minimum of 15 minutes per day and is not routinely withheld from students. - Teachers and other school staff receive training to promote enjoyable, life-long physical activity for themselves and students.
+- Teachers and other school staff receive training to promote enjoyable, life-long physical activity for themselves and students.
 FFA (Local) - The District will offer and support an environment that strives to promote safe and enjoyable physical activity.
-FFA (Local) The campus environment promotes enjoyable, life-long physical activity for staff and students. - Teachers are encouraged to integrate physical activity into the academic curriculum where appropriate.
-FFA (Local) Brain Breaks or physical activity breaks are delivered by the classroom teacher. - The District will provide wellness opportunities for students and their families during appropriate school activities.
-FFA (Local) The campus promotes family health and wellness opportunities in the community.
+FFA (Local).
+The campus environment promotes enjoyable, life-long physical activity for staff and students. - Teachers are encouraged to integrate physical activity into the academic curriculum where appropriate.
+FFA (Local).
+Brain Breaks or physical activity breaks are delivered by the classroom teacher. - Before-school and after-school physical activity programs will be offered and students will be encouraged to participate.
+FFA (Local) - Enrichment programs will provide and encourage physical activity and the formation of healthy habits.
+FFA (Local) - The District will provide wellness opportunities for students and their families during appropriate school activities.
+FFA (Local).
+The campus promotes family health and wellness opportunities in the community.

-Physical Activities
+Physical Activity

-- Students, staff and parents are encouraged to participate in district sponsored activity events. - Physical Activity is not used as a punishment.
+- Students, staff and parents are encouraged to participate in district sponsored events. - Physical Activity is not used as a punishment.